FMuro/grading/README.md

 # What does this do?

-The goal of this `python` package is to fill grading spreadsheets downloaded from **Blackboard Learn** from information contained in PDF files's titles.
-This can probably be adapted to other virtual learning environments like **Moodle**.
+The goal of this `python` package is to fill in grading spreadsheets.

 # Install